A study on CFL conditions for the DG solution of conservation laws on adaptive moving meshes: Introduction

 A large amount of work has been done in this area.
-For example, Bey and Oden \cite{Bey-Oden-1996} combined the $hp$-method with the DG method for conservation laws and Li and Tang \cite{Li-Tang-2006} solved two-dimensional conservation laws using a rezoning moving mesh method where the physical variables are interpolated from the old mesh to the new one using conservative interpolation schemes.
+For example, Bey and Oden \cite{Bey-Oden-1996} combined the $hp$-method with the DG method for conservation laws and Li and Tang \cite{Li-Tang-2006} solved two-dimensional conservation laws using a rezoning moving mesh DG method where the physical variables are interpolated from the old mesh to the new one using conservative interpolation schemes.
 Mackenzie and Nicola \cite{Mackenzie-Nicola-2007} solved the Halmiton-Jacobi equation by the DG method using a moving mesh method based on the moving mesh partial differential equation (MMPDE) strategy \cite{Huang-Ren-Russell-1994a,Huang-Russell-2011}.
+Vilar et al. \cite{Vilar-Maire-Abgrall-Lagrangian-2014} studied a DG discretization for solving the two-dimensional gas dynamics equations in Lagrangian formulation.
 More recently, Uzunca et al. \cite{Uzunca-2017} employed a moving mesh symmetric interior penalty Galerkin method (SIPG) to solve PDEs with traveling waves.
 Luo et al. considered a quasi-Lagrange moving mesh DG method (MMDG) for conservation laws \cite{Luo-Huang-Qiu-2019JCP} and multi-component flows \cite{Luo-LHQC-2021}.
-Zhang et al. studied the MMDG solution for the radiative transfer equation \cite{Zhang-Cheng-Huang-Qiu-2020CiCP,Zhang-Huang-Qiu-2020SISC} and shallow water equations \cite{Zhang-Huang-Qiu-2021JSC,Zhang-Huang-Qiu-2020arXiv}.
+Zhang et al. studied the MMDG solution for the radiative transfer equation \cite{Zhang-Cheng-Huang-Qiu-2020CiCP,Zhang-Huang-Qiu-2020SISC} and shallow water equations (SWEs) \cite{Zhang-Huang-Qiu-2021JSC,Zhang-Huang-Qiu-2022CICP}.
+Zhang et al. \cite{Zhang-Xia-Xu-2021JSC} develop a arbitrary Lagrangian-Eulerian discontinuous Galerkin (ALE-DG) methods for the SWEs.
+Wang et al. \cite{Wang-Luo-Shashkov-Lagrangian-2020} developed a reconstructed DG Method for compressible flows in Lagrangian formulation.

-It is worth emphasizing that adaptive DG computations typically employ an explicit time marching scheme due to the high nonlinearity nature of hyperbolic conservation laws and involves non-uniform (and moving) meshes due to mesh adaptation.
-Thus, the selection of time step plays a crucial role in improving stability and efficiency in these computations.